Service Animal Defined

 - obey the commands of its owner,

-- work calmly and quietly on a harness, leash or other tether,
+- work calmly and quietly on a harness, leash, or other tether,

-- be able to lie quietly beside its owner without blocking aisles, and doorways,
+- be able to lie quietly beside its owner without blocking aisles and doorways,

-Statutes.
+Damage to Common Areas.
+All animal owners, whether pets or assistance animals are liable for any damage done to the association's common areas.
 Under the California Disabled Persons Act, an owner of a housing accommodation can establish terms in a lease or rental agreement that reasonably regulate the presence of guide dogs, signal dogs, or service dogs on the premises of a housing accommodation.
 (Civ.
 Code, §54.1(b)(6)(B).)
 It also states that a tenant is responsible for damage caused by their animal.
-California’s Fair Employment and Housing Act incorporates Civil Code §54.1 into the Act.
-(Gov. Code, §12948.)
-This can be applied to associations.
+California's Fair Employment and Housing Act incorporates Civil Code §54.1 into the Act.
+(Gov. Code, §12948), which can be applied to associations.

 Care and Supervision.
 Associations are not responsible for the care and supervision of an assistance animal.
 That is the responsibility of the owner of the animal.
 Nor is it "reasonable accommodation" for an owner to assign those duties to an association.

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.